samsquire/assembly/README.md

 If the array has different shape when writing.

+Arrays can be split into chunks and parallelised.

+array of arrays with completion integer for chunk

+Functional transformation - index pipeline

+using APL for control flow

+each array is a function queue

+data, control flow
+tables

 ```
 for buffer in table:
   nextbuffer = next_destination()
   next_buffer[table[buffer]] = f()
 ```

+concatenation with arrays and strings general purpose

 arry[x] = arry2[b]
 this can be autoparallelised